 Learning how to get rid of aphids on plants can be the difference between saving your garden or scrapping it, hoping for better luck next time.

-In this guide, we will teach you how to get rid of aphids on your plants if you do find them, along with how to prevent them in the first place.
+In this guide, we will teach you how to get rid of aphids on plants if you do find them, along with how to prevent them in the first place.

 But first, we need to teach you what aphids are, what they do, and how to identify them.
+Early detection is key in permament removal of these pesky buggers, so let's dive in.

 What are aphids?